pymc-devs/pymc-examples/examples/case_studies/CFA_SEM.myst.md

 +++

 This is some introductory text.
-Consult the [style guide](https://docs.pymc.io/en/latest/contributing/jupyter_style.html).

 ```{code-cell} ipython3
 import arviz as az